fplab/ui-for-pl/src/educational-technology.rst

 or in the context of a more formal classroom setting.

 Informal knowlege sharing allows peers to share information they have learned with one another.
-Different environments support this to varying levels with some allowing users to explore and modify projects made by other users and to ask clarifying questions.
+Different environments support this to varying levels, with some allowing users to explore and modify projects made by other users and to ask clarifying questions.
-For a more formal classroom setting, teachers can often use support in getting a better understanding of what topics their students are excelling at understanding and what topics their students are struggling to understand.
+For a more formal classroom setting, teachers can often use support in getting a clear view of what topics their students are excelling at or struggling to understand.

 .. container:: bib-item